gregstachowski/latex-publ/README.md

 1. Search for and select list of articles in ADS (use the [New ADS interface](https://ui.adsabs.harvard.edu/)).
 2. Export in BibTex format.
 3. Download or copy to a file called "export-bibtex.bib" (this is the default name in ADS).
-4. Add any extra publications not (or wrong) in ADS to a file called "publ.bib" in BibTex and format and comment out any entries you don't want in `export-bibtex.bib`.
+4. Add any extra publications not (or wrong) in ADS to a file called "publ.bib" in BibTex format, and edit or comment out any entries you don't want in `export-bibtex.bib`.
 5. With `publ.tex`, `aas_macros.sty`, `export-bibtex.bib` and (if used) `publ.bib` and `aas_macros_full.sty` in the same directory, compile `publ.tex` using `build.bat` or `build.sh` as described below:

 ### For TexStudio with TexLive (compile to PDF only, may work but not tested with other TeX versions):